drench/phecma/README.markdown

     functional programming features are still missing), it may be enough to be useful.

-    I'm beginning to implement the http://commonjs.org/ standards, starting with XMLHttpRequest, which is far enough along to actually make requests, assuming your PHP installation has the curl library.
+    I'm beginning to implement the http://commonjs.org/ standards.

+    XMLHttpRequest is far enough along to actually make requests, assuming your PHP installation has the curl library.

     Here's a sample: